longtimeago/atm/README.md

 atm
 ===

-ATM is java web application for imaginary bank terminal.
-It's done JFF
+ATM is a very simple Java web application for imaginary POS terminal.
+It was done JFF.

+Frameworks used - Spring MVC, Hibernate.
+DB - MySql

 To try it you may need following: